AschPlatform/asch-docs-site/source/en/whitepaper/cctime.md

 ## 2.3 Free distribution

-Instead of ICO, the tokens are free distribution, allowing more people to hold tokens for free.
+the tokens are free distribution, allowing more people to hold tokens for free.

 ## 2.4 Sharing Value